TheDeanLab/navigate/docs/source/software_configuration.rst

 To avoid confusion, we recommend launching the software in the synthetic hardware mode initially.
-Within your Terminal, or Anaconda Prompt, activate your ASLM Python environment and launch the software by typing: ``aslm -sh``.
+Within your Terminal, or Anaconda Prompt, activate your ASLM Python environment and launch the software by typing: ``navigate -sh``.
 Thereafter, you should only modify the ``configuration.yaml`` file in your local ``/.ASLM`` directory.
 The local copy avoids conflicts between different microscopes after pulling new changes on GitHub.